nitin42/react-perf-devtool/README.md

 <img src="./art/tab.png">

-You can also log and inspect the measures in the console.
-However, the process of logging the measures is not direct as you'll need to set a server to listen for performance measures.

 ### Printing the measures to the console

 The performance measures can also be logged to the console.
 However, the process of printing the measures is not direct.
 You'll need to set up a server which will listen the measures.
 For this, you can use [micro](https://github.com/zeit/micro) by [Zeit](https://zeit.co/) which is a HTTP microservice.